shoaibbhimani/awesome-screencasts/README.md

 ## JavaScript
   * [EggHead](https://egghead.io) - Screencasts on major famous javascript frameworks and concepts.
+  * [Functional programming in JavaScript](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) - Screencasts on  how to do functional programming in JavaScript.
+  *  [JQuery to Vanilla JavaScript](http://www.frontend.tv/all/) - Screencasts on Vanilla JavaScript
+  *  [JavaScript: Understanding the Weird Parts](https://www.youtube.com/watch?v=Bv_5Zv5c-Ts) -  understanding of the language by understanding how it works under the hood.
 ## iOS
   * [BitFountain](https://www.bitfountain.io/) - Full course on iOS developement including Swift and Sketch.